Home » 7 Kakariki Sounds And Meanings (Explained)

 • Females may whine.

 The above noises aren’t necessarily mating sounds, so it’s best to look at the Kakariki’s body language, too.
-According to Exotic Direct, the following are signs of mating behavior in parrots:
+The following are signs of mating behavior in parrots:

 • Head bobbing.